 Another day, another meeting, and sometimes several in a row.
-Even if in-person meetings were never your cup of tea, at least there was the slight chance of finding a decent snack spread or maybe some donuts.
+Even if in-person meetings were never your cup of tea, at least there was a slight chance of finding a decent snack spread or maybe some donuts.

-In addition to the physical distance that working from home adds to interpersonal communication difficulties, there’s also the problem of meeting ID and pass-code purgatory where we’re often stuck awaiting emails with new information, or finally figuring it out but showing up late and annoyed.
+In addition to the physical distance that working from home adds to interpersonal communication difficulties, there’s also the problem of meeting ID and passcode purgatory where we’re often stuck awaiting emails with new information, or finally figuring it out but showing up late and annoyed.
 So now that we’ve painted such a pretty picture, where do we go from here?

 We can’t hold up the work that needs to be done and there are inevitably discussions between team members that should be had, so we must move onward!
 Lucky for all of us and our sanity, there are multiple ways to work against the Zoom and gloom that casts such a shadow over our work week.

 See Related: 5 Ways To Effectively Lead Virtual Team Meetings

-#1 Check-in Before They Check Out
+#1.
+Check-in Before They Check Out

 We need to feel seen, have a purpose, and connect with others in order to be and do our best.
-So next time you schedule a virtual meeting, think about how to kick it off in a way that gets people engaged in a more meaningful way then “what do you have on your plate this week?”
+So next time you schedule a virtual meeting, think about how to kick it off in a way that gets people engaged in a more meaningful way than “what do you have on your plate this week?”

 Since there’s no standing around the water cooler these days, how do we recreate the small talk that undergirds the social side of our working relationships?
 Well, even just sharing a fun fact – such as what you watched over the weekend – can convey a bit of who you are and what you enjoy doing.

 Any semi-personal question will suffice.
 If you want it to be related to the content of the conversation you’re about to have, feel free, but it’s basically just a way to start people talking freely and engaging with each other before any of the more difficult or involved conversations occur.

-#2 Look (at) Who’s Talking
+#2.
+Look (at) Who’s Talking

 A meeting via video call with Zoom generally means you’re staring at an overwhelming set of squares with little faces looking back at you.
 The tendency for most folks is to participate in meetings using the gallery view, but it’s important to focus on the facial expressions and really pay attention to the person speaking.

-#3 Getting to know all about you…
+#3.
+Getting to know all about you…

 In a traditional office environment, you’ll grow to know your teammates over time – and to a different degree – depending on proximity, roles, personal preferences, and more.
 Relationships are formed through quick jokes in the kitchen, casual sharing of stories, and sometimes deeper bonding moments that occur over months or years.